wrightedu/remote-learning/webex-instructor-guide.md

 - Students will see your available time slots only, can select a time, and can select "Confirm Meeting" to reserve the time slot
 - Select "View My Meetings in Webex"
     - This will take you to the Webex portal, where you can join meetings with students who have reserved time slots.
+- Office Hours DO span across courses where you have added Webex and selected "Office Hours" in the "Setup" options
+    - TODO: test if students see taken times across courses

 - [Back to Top](#Instructor-Guide-to-Webex)